DataBiosphere/terra-landing-zone-service/README.md

 ### Getting the available Landing Zone Factories

-You can get all available Landing Zone Factories:
+You can get all available Landing Zone Step Factories:

 ```java